Ursa Major Space Station SST-282

 How the Space Station can work for you

-By now, the signal processing uses of the Ursa Major SPACE STATION are, hopefully, clear, or if bewildering, at least also intriguing.
+By now, the signal processing uses of the Ursa Major Space Station are, hopefully, clear, or if bewildering, at least also intriguing.
 But there are other applications.
 Musicians can use it in performance, where all these effects can be achieved on stage to lend freedom and versatility to a performance.
-The fact that everything needed is built in to the SPACE STATION, requiring no external mixers or equalisers, makes it easy to set up even complex effects.
+The fact that everything needed is built into the Ursa Major Space Station, requiring no external mixers or equalisers, makes it easy to set up even complex effects.
 And the SST-282’s convenient panel layout and clear flow chart make it intuitive as well, while its rugged construction and conservative engineering ensure reliable performance on the road.

-It’s also applicable in sound reinforcement, although not in the well known role as a synchronizer of remote speakers; instead, it can give a rich mix of delayed and reverberant sounds to enhance acoustically flat environments in small nightclubs, discos, etc. Performances will sound superior when enveloped in the more spacious acoustic ambiance the Ursa Major SPACE STATION can create through the existing sound system.
+It’s also applicable in sound reinforcement, although not in the well-known role as a synchroniser of remote speakers; instead, it can give a rich mix of delayed and reverberant sounds to enhance acoustically flat environments in small nightclubs, discos, etc. Performances will sound superior when enveloped in the more spacious acoustic ambiance the Ursa Major Space Station can create through the existing sound system.

 And, if an individual can afford one, it’s perhaps the ultimate delay unit for home listening with stereo rear channel ambience signals derived from the front L+R signal.
-The SST-282’s control flexibility is perfect for tailoring the ambience signal to match the varied needs of different program material, and the reverberation is far more natural than that produced by simpler units.
+The Ursa Major Space Station SST-282’s control flexibility is perfect for tailoring the ambience signal to match the varied needs of different program material, and the reverberation is far more natural than that produced by simpler units.

 TRY OUR ‘MY EFFECTS RACK’ FEATURE TO TRACK WHAT YOU HAVE IN YOUR EFFECTS RACK NOW, AND THOSE ITEMS YOU WISH TO ADD.